sjjessop/omnidep/README.rst

 -----

-* Add Python 3.11 to the test matrix, and use separate badges in the README for what is permitted vs. what is tested.
+* Add Python 3.11 to the test matrix, and use separate badges in the README for what is tagged on PyPI vs. what is tested.
 * Documentation improvements.
 * Uncap Python dependency.
 If Python ever reaches version 4, you are free to install omnidep on it and see what happens!